aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-forms/acroforms/modifing-form/_index.md

     priority: 0.7
 ---

-### Get/Set FieldLimit
+## Get or Set Field Limit

-The FormEditor class SetFieldLimit("textbox1", 20) method allows you to set a field limit, the maximum number of characters that can be entered into a field.
+The FormEditor class SetFieldLimit(field, limit) method allows you to set a field limit, the maximum number of characters that can be entered into a field.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET